Do you have one or more missing teeth? Don’t worry. We can replace them quickly and easily, with dental implants.

-Eugene gently places a titanium implant into your jawbone using a surgical procedure, to which a post and crown is attached by our in-house dentists or your own dentist if you have been referred in.
+Our dental implant dentist, Eugene gently places a titanium implant into your jawbone using a surgical procedure, to which a post and crown is attached by our in-house dentists or your own dentist if you have been referred in.

-Because titanium is an inert metal that is effective at fusing with living bone.
+The part of the tooth implant which goes into your jaw is made from titanium.
+Titanium is an inert metal that is effective at fusing with living bone.

 Implants have been in use since the 1950s, and improvements in procedures and materials now give them a success rate of over 90%.